 Probation constitutes a warning of insufficient progress.
 In order to remain in good academic standing, the graduate student must maintain a grade point average of 3.0 (B).
 The grade point average considered for academic progress is the GPA of the current program.
 The grade point averages from previous degrees at Lincoln Memorial University may not be averaged into the current GPA.
 A student whose cumulative GPA falls below a 3.0 in a given semester is placed on probation the following semester.
-A student whose cumulative GPA falls below a 3.0 (B) for two successive terms will be suspended and is no longer eligible to participate in the graduate degree program.
-Any Ed.S. student who receives a grade of "F" in a course will not be allowed to continue in the program.
+A student whose cumulative GPA falls below a 3.0 (B) for two successive terms must have permission from the Dean of the School of Education to continue in the program.
+Any Ed.S. student who receives a grade of "F" in a course will be suspended from the program for the remainder of that academic year.